jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 ```

-## Migrate a Maven projet to jerkar.
+## Migrate projects from Maven to Jerkar

 Prerequisites are :